EarthSight: A Distributed Framework for Low-Latency Satellite Intelligence: Evaluation and Results

 \section{Evaluation and Results}

-\earthsight’s performance as a distributed decision framework for scalable, low-latency satellite intelligence is evaluated using a combination of real hardware measurements and trace-driven constellation-scale simulations, consistent with prior work~\cite{serval, kodan}.
-Specifically, we deploy the on-orbit runtime on off-the-shelf accelerators, Coral Edge TPU~\cite{coral} and Jetson AGX Orin GPU~\cite{jetsonorin}, to obtain empirical inference times and power profiles.
+\earthsight’s performance as a distributed decision framework for scalable, low-latency satellite intelligence is evaluated using \textit{real hardware measurements and trace-driven constellation-scale simulations}, consistent with all related prior work~\cite{serval, kodan, l2d2, 10697471}.
+Specifically, we deploy the in-orbit runtime on off-the-shelf accelerators, Coral Edge TPU~\cite{coral} and Jetson AGX Orin GPU~\cite{jetsonorin}, to obtain empirical inference times and power profiles.
 These metrics are then integrated into our simulation framework to model end-to-end latency across an entire satellite constellation.